← back to blog

 About forty minutes and 60 cents later, we had its scores on every problem in the suite, side-by-side with Opus 4.8 and the rest.
 No guessing, no anecdotes from Twitter, no "well it feels smart in chat."
 A real ranked recommendation we could base an integration decision on.

-The headline result: GLM-5.2 placed fourth out of seven models on the averaged score, just behind Opus 4.7 and ahead of Opus 4.8 — at roughly a quarter of Opus 4.7's per-run cost.
+The headline result: GLM-5.2 placed fourth of eight models on the averaged score (90.0), within a few points of the Opus tier (92.9–93.2) — and at $0.08 a run, roughly an eighth of Opus 4.8's cost and the cheapest capable model on the board.
 That's not a "nice to know"; that's a real procurement question.
-If a Swedish-sovereign open-weights model clears 85 on the same problems where Opus 4.7 hits 86, the question for some of our workloads becomes why are we paying Opus pricing.
+If a Swedish-sovereign open-weights model clears 90 on the same problems where Opus lands ~93, the question for some of our workloads becomes why are we paying Opus pricing.

 That speed of evaluation is what makes the benchmark earn its keep.
 Frontier model releases are constant now — Anthropic, OpenAI, Google, xAI, DeepSeek, Zhipu/Z.AI, Moonshot, Mistral, and now sovereign EU inference.
 We don't want to take "is this the new state of the art?" as an act of faith.
 We want to take it as a measurement.